-Foothill Middle School provides a safe, clean environment for students, staff, and volunteers.
-Built in 1958, with modernization occurring in 2005, the school sits on 14.5 acres.
-Facilities span 610,600 square feet and include a library, multi-purpose room, Parent Center, 30 permanent classrooms, 10 portable classrooms, a playground, and 2 computer labs.
+Hodge Elementary School provides a safe, clean environment for students, staff, and volunteers.
+Built in 1964, with modernization made in 2005, the school sits on 9.25 acres.
+Facilities span 391,325 square feet and include a multipurpose room, library, cafeteria, 22 permanent classrooms, five portable classrooms, updated playground, and one innovation lab.
 The facility strongly supports teaching and learning through its ample classroom and playground space, and a staff resource room.

-Maintenance & Repair A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
+A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
 A work order process is used when issues arise that require immediate attention.
 Emergency repairs are given the highest priority; repair requests are completed efficiently and in the order in which they are received.

-Cleaning process during the day and evenings, two custodians ensure classrooms, restrooms, and campus grounds are kept clean and safe.
+During the day and in the evenings, two custodians ensure classrooms, restrooms, and campus grounds are kept clean and safe.
 Azusa Unified School District administers a scheduled maintenance program to ensure that classrooms and facilities are maintained to a degree of adequacy that provides a suitable learning environment.
-Areas of need identified through facilities inspections are addressed through a collaborative process between school leadership and the District's Maintenance, Operations, and Transportation department.
+Hodge leadership partners with the District's Maintenance, Operations, and Transportation department to address areas of need identified in site facility inspections.
+Current areas rated poor have priority in planned repairs and replacements.